cscottmills/polyculturekombucha/_includes/flavors.md

 <h2 class="post--title">About our tea</h2>

-We use our own blend of three lovely green teas from the Eastern Hemisphere:
+We brew with two lovely green teas from the Eastern Hemisphere:

 **Makaibari Estate**
 [Darjeeling][2]{:target="_blank"}, India